 The TripAdvisor voting results have been published recently and Istanbul topped the polls, being named No.1 holiday destination to visit in the world!
 We think its a perfect time to let you know why, and one person who knows this better than anyone is Guner.
 Guner is one of our friendly team here at Direct Traveller and having been to Istanbul many times is the perfect person to give those wondering what the Istanbul experience is like some information and advice.

-I last visited Istanbul on the 20th June 2013.
+When did you last visit Istanbul?I last visited Istanbul on the 20th June 2013.
 I went for 4 nights and had a fabulous time!
 I go to Istanbul every year because there is always more and more to see each time.
 I can never get enough.
 The weather was perfect - I wore t-shirts most of the time and light jumpers in the evenings.

-I stayed in Nisantasi (The House Hotel) or ‘The Knightsbridge of London’ as they call it….
+Which hotel did you stay in?
+What was it like, and would you recommend it to others?I stayed in Nisantasi (The House Hotel) or ‘The Knightsbridge of London’ as they call it….
 It is literally 2 minutes from all the local restaurants/retail shops.
 It took us about a 30 minute walk to Taksim Square – now this is where you see the city come to life.
 I don’t think I've ever tasted such amazing food as I have on this street.

 In Nisantasi town there are many boutique shops, so if you’re a shopper like me it's the perfect location.
 Of course, there are much better deals for hotels if you want to keep costs down and still be in the heart of the city.
 In particular, the old city – Sultanahmet area has very good standard hotels .The ones I can recommend are Momento Hotel/Celal Sultan/Art City/Best Western the President.
 Next time I go I will stay in one of these because they are central to the beautiful historical attractions and the Grand Bazaar.

-I loved the food!!!
+What was the food like?
+Would you recommend any restaurants in particular?I loved the food!!!
 I couldn't stop eating- every corner and street had amazing food places.
 You are spoilt for choice and guaranteed to come back a few kilos heavier!